mendersoftware/mender-docs/03.Client-installation/07.Integration-checklist/docs.md

    mv /boot/uImage /boot/uImage.testing-backup
    ```

    !
-Note that `uImage` should be updated to match the kernel image type for your platform.
+Note that you should update `uImage` to match the kernel image type for your platform.

 2. Verify that the two commands `fw_printenv` and `fw_setenv` are in the path and are executable.
 Calling them with no arguments should give a variable listing and an error about missing variable name, respectively.
 This verifies that the bootloader environment tools are present on the device.